 When purchasing a new home or wanting to improve your current home, the kitchen is one of the top rooms for home improvements that can have a dramatic impact.
-So when planning a kitchen renovation, it’s important to know some guidelines and rules of thumb; not only can it simplify the approach but it can add to your home’s appeal and value.
+So when planning to renovate a kitchen, it’s important to know some guidelines and rules of thumb; not only can it simplify the approach but it can add to your home’s appeal and value.

 Before you start your kitchen renovation project there are a number of important factors to consider.
 These include kitchen design & layout, cabinet size, plumbing, electrical fixtures, colours and materials and flooring to name a few.
 It also helps if you hire an expert kitchen designer.
 When considering your own kitchen renovation, you should adhere to the following guidelines:

 Start by measuring up the overall size of the room and/ or space you have for the renovation.
 Measure the position of your current plumbing, gas & electrical fixtures.
 Cabinet depths and heights, ceiling heights, and positions of windows.
 Keep in mind that it can be a cheaper option if major fixtures such as the oven, cook top and sink don’t change position as there is less work for trades.

 Your doorway should be at least 820mm wide.
 No entry door should inhibit the safe operation of appliances, nor should appliance doors restrict one another.

 The kitchen working triangle consists of 3 main work areas in the kitchen — the sink, the cooktop, and the refrigerator.
 As a general rule, the distance between these areas should be no less than 1200mm and no larger than 2700mm.
 The sum of all 3 sides of the triangle must be between 3900mm and 7900mm.
 If the distance is cramped, it can make a kitchen feel overcrowded and obstructed.
 If it’s over sized, it can make cooking a hassle.